kevinsullivan367/NBA-Draft-Status-by-NCAA-Conference/README.md

-# 🏀 Power Five and the NBA Draft
+# 🏀 Power Five Conferences and the NBA Draft

 ## 📌 Summary
 This project explores whether playing in a Power Five NCAA conference affects a basketball player's chance of being drafted into the NBA.